Find a Teacher

 Also music education support work for children with special educational needs - including Autism and complex needs.

-Rachel Miller is the Sing and Play teacher.
+Rachel Miller is the Sing and Play, foundation+ and Folk Group teacher.
 She studied at Oxford University and then as a post graduate at Dartington College of Arts, Devon and at Bristol University where she trained as a Music Therapist.
 She studied flute with Ingrid Culliford, Trinity College of Music and has taught flute since 1986 in private practice and in institutions including Dartington College of Arts, SaMM Totnes, Ivybridge Community College and several other schools.
-She has worked professionally as a flautist in several different genres including classical, jazz, folk and experimental music.

 Tuba and French Horn to a basic level